 The purpose of this funding mechanism is to fund pilot projects that support to strengthen development of sustainable partnerships between academic research and community stakeholders for translational research.

-The Western States Consortium consists of five institutions (University of Arkansas, University of Kansas, University of Kentucky, University of New Mexico and University of Utah) that have received Clinical and Translational Science Awards (CTSAs) from the National Center for Advancing Translational Science (NCATS).
+CORES consists of six institutions (University of Arkansas, University of Iowa, University of Kansas, University of Kentucky, University of New Mexico and University of Utah) that have received Clinical and Translational Science Awards (CTSAs) from the National Center for Advancing Translational Science (NCATS).
 Eligibility for this pilot funding application is limited to members of the institution's faculty, including early career or senior investigators across all title series.
 At least two of the participating CTSAs must be collaborating on each protocol, and projects must be approved at each CTSA in order to qualify for funding.

 Community Engagement Pilot Awards